nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 http://www.imagezap.org/dungeons-and-developers/

 This is more of an ops thing, but some NATS configuration should be put in place so that only Antidote services can subscribe via queues; if an unexpected service subscribed to a queue, it will result in Antidote missing some messages.

+I am not sure we can get away entirely with putting all curriculum definitions into the database.
+There are a lot of files in a lesson that have nothing to do with DB types.
+Configuration files, scripts, verification scripts, etc. You will likely have to import the basic types into the DB but still give all services access to a read-only init container for the rest.